kernelmachine/kernelmachine.github.io.archive/about.md

 material and practice writing, and for readers to learn something new.

 Topics will be all over the place: machine learning to security, programming to novels.
-With time, I hope to hone a voice.

 Thanks for reading!